teoncreative/wiesel/README.md

 # Wiesel
-Wiesel is a cross platform (wannabe) C++ game engine made using Vulkan.
+Wiesel is a cross-platform C++ game engine made using Vulkan.

 TODO